prometheus-net/prometheus-net/README.md

 # Measuring operation duration

 Timers can be used to report the duration of an operation (in seconds) to a Summary, Histogram or Gauge.
-Wrap the operation you want to measure in a using statement.
+Wrap the operation you want to measure in a using block.

 ```csharp
 private static readonly Histogram LoginDuration = Metrics